Joint Continuous and Discrete Model Selection via Submodularity: Solving an Equivalent Problem

 for any $A\in 2^{[n]}$.

+As discussed above, when $\latone$ is the product of bounded intervals, we can rely on the continuous submodular minimization algorithms developed by \cite{bach2019submodular}.
+These algorithms, however, introduce discretization error, limiting the accuracy of the evaluations of $H$.
+Moreover, the simple example of \eqref{eq:h_cont_discrete} is a continuous submodular minimization problem, but the set $\mathbb{R}_{\geq 0}$ is not a bounded sublattice and thus the algorithms of \cite{bach2019submodular} do not directly apply.
+Continuous submodularity alone appears limited in this way, so we pursue other problem structures leading to algorithms for efficient and arbitrarily accurate solutions of \eqref{eq:h_cont_discrete}.

-One interesting note in the sub-problem \eqref{eq:h_cont_discrete} is that for any $A\in 2^{[n]}$, the feasible set is a convex subset of $\mathbb{R}^n_{\geq 0}$.
-If the function $f:\mathbb{R}^n_{\geq 0}\rightarrow\mathbb{R}$ was convex, then we could use any generic convex optimization routine to solve \eqref{eq:h_cont_discrete}.
-We already assumed that $f$ is submodular on $\mathbb{R}^n_{\geq 0}$, but submodular functions are neither a subset nor a superset of convex functions, so we could also require that $f$ is convex, making evaluating $H$ and solving \eqref{eq:lattice_opt_problem} efficient.
+Note that for any $A\in 2^{[n]}$, the feasible set for the sub-problem \eqref{eq:h_cont_discrete} is a convex subset of $\mathbb{R}^n_{\geq 0}$.
+If the function $f:\mathbb{R}^n_{\geq 0}\rightarrow\mathbb{R}$ is convex, under appropriate regularity conditions, we can use any generic convex optimization routine to solve the associated sparsity-constrained problem \eqref{eq:h_cont_discrete}.
+For example, in the compressed sensing scenario shown in \eqref{eq:compressed_sensing_relax}, evaluating $H$ amounts to solving a simple reduced least-squares problem.
+More generally, we need $f:\latone\to\R$ to be convex and submodular, and the set of $\mathbf{x}\in\latone$ such that $\eta(\mathbf{x})\leqtwo\mathbf{y}$ to be a compact, convex subset for every $\mathbf{y}\in\lattwo$, alongside sufficient regularity conditions, such as constraint qualifications or the existence of separation oracles \cite{borwein2000convex,schrijver2003combinatorial}.

+We have already assumed that $f$ is submodular (in this case, on $\mathbb{R}^n_{\geq 0}$), but submodular functions are neither a subset nor a superset of convex functions, so we may also require that $f$ is convex.
+For example, any separable convex function $f$ satisfies this assumption, as do convex quadratic functions with non-positive off-diagonal entries, or functions on $\mathbb{R}^n$ that can be identified as the Lov\'{a}sz extension of submodular \emph{set} functions.